August 18, 2009

 Findings Reveal Looming Health Crisis Tied to Nation’s Housing Woes

 PHILADELPHIA – The nation’s home foreclosure epidemic may be taking its toll on Americans’ health as well as their wallets.
-Nearly half of people studied while undergoing foreclosure reported depressive symptoms, and 37 percent met screening criteria for major depression, according to new School of Medicine research published online this week in the American Journal of Public Health.
+Nearly half of people studied while undergoing foreclosure reported depressive symptoms, and 37 percent met screening criteria for major depression, according to new Perelman School of Medicine research published online this week in the American Journal of Public Health.
 Many also reported an inability to afford prescription drugs, and skipping meals.
 The authors say their findings should serve as a call for policy makers to tie health interventions into their response to the nation’s ongoing housing crisis.

 “The foreclosure crisis is also a health crisis,” says lead author Craig E. Pollack, MD, MHS, who conducted the research while working as an internist and Robert Wood Johnson Foundation Clinical Scholar at Penn.
 “We need to do more to ensure that if people lose their homes, they don’t also lose their health.”